guatzin818/www/Experiments.md

 ## Comparison Experiment

+For the detailed experiment scripts and output logs, please refer to this [repo](https://github.com/guolinke/boosting_tree_benchmarks).

 ### Experiment Data

 We use 3 data set to conduct our comparison experiments.
 Details of data are listed in the following table: